sedeen-piip-plugins/ColorMap/README.md

 <h1 align="center">ColorMap Plugin</h1>

 The Color Map plugin allows a user to overlay an intensity map over a whole slide image (WSI).
+This is useful for things like visual representation of cellularity, but can be used for any
-The intensity map is displayed with a violet (low intensity) to red (high intensity) rainbow colour scale.
+The intensity map is displayed with a violet (low) to red (high) colour scale (the "jet" scale in OpenCV).
-The user can set a percent transparency value that determines how the overlay is displayed.
+The colour scale is normalized between the lowest and highest pixel values in the intensity map.
+Usually the lowest value is 0, The user can set a percent transparency value that determines how the overlay is displayed.
 The intensity map file must be a greyscale image in .jpg format.

+Does it match the h and v scales?

+any other limitations?

 ## User Manual
 ##### 1. Open a whole-slide image (WSI) in Sedeen Viewer.
+Zoom out so that the whole image is displayed within the view area.
 ##### 2. Open the Analysis Manager, and load the "ColorMap" plugin from the pulldown list of Algorithms.

 <div align="center">